How to build a personal trainer website: Step-by-step guide

 Potential clients will almost always head to the internet first when they’re looking for a new personal trainer.
-So, if you don’t have a strong online presence, you could be missing out on new business!
+If you don’t have a strong personal trainer website, you could be missing out on new business, and giving it straight to a competitor who does.

 My PT Hub | personal trainer website